Plane posets, special posets, and permutations: Isometries between plane and special plane posets

 \begin{proof} $1 \Longrightarrow 2$.
 Obvious.\\

 $2 \Longrightarrow 1$.
 For all $n \geq 1$, let us choose a complement $U_n$ of $W_n$ in $V_n$.

 By proposition \ref{38}, there exists an isometric, homogeneous Hopf algebra isomorphism $\psi:h\longrightarrow h'$.
 Let us construct inductively a Hopf algebra isomorphism $\phi_n:H_{\langle n\rangle}\longrightarrow H'_{\langle n\rangle}$, isometric, such that: \begin{enumerate} \item $\phi_n$ is homogeneous of degree $0$. \item For all $x,y \in H_{\langle n\rangle}$, $\langle \phi_n(x),\phi_n(y)\rangle=\langle x,y\rangle$. \item $\phi_n$ restricted to $H_{\langle n-1 \rangle}$ is $\phi_{n-1}$ if $n \geq 1$. \item $\phi_n(x)=\psi(x)$ for all $x\in h_{\langle n\rangle}$. \item For all $i\leq n$, $H'_i=(H'^{+2})_i \oplus\psi(W_i)\oplus\phi_n(U_i)$. \end{enumerate} As $H_{\langle 0\rangle}=H'_{\langle 0\rangle}=K$, we define $\phi_0$ by $\phi_0(1)=1$.
 Let us assume that $\phi_{n-1}$ is defined.
 Then $H_n=(H^{+2})_n\oplus W_n \oplus U_n=(H_{\langle n-1\rangle})_n\oplus W_n \oplus U_n$.
 By the induction hypothesis, $\phi_{n-1}$ and $\psi$ induces an isometry between $(H_{\langle n-1\rangle})_n\oplus W_n$ and $(H'_{\langle n-1\rangle})_n\oplus W'_n=(H'^{+2})_n\oplus W'_n$.
 As $H_n$ and $H'_n$ are nondegenerate and isometric, by the extension theorem of Witt, it can be extended into an isometry $\tilde{\phi}_{n-1}:H_n \longrightarrow H'_n$.
 As $H_{\langle n \rangle n}$ is freely generated by $V_0\oplus \ldots \oplus V_n$, we can define an algebra morphism $\phi_n:H_{\langle n\rangle}\longrightarrow H'_{\langle n\rangle}$ by $\phi_n(v)=\phi_{n-1}(v)$ if $v\in V_i$, $i\leq n-1$ and $\phi_n(v)=\tilde{\phi}_{n-1}(v)$ if $v \in V_n$.
 This morphisms clearly satisfy the fourth point of the definition.
-The end of the proof is similar to the proof of proposition \ref{38}. \end{proof}\\
+The end of the proof is similar to the proof of proposition \ref{38}. \end{proof}

-We shall apply these propositions with $H=\h_{\PP}$, $H'=\h_{\SPP}$, $V$ being the subspace generated by plane posets and $V'$ being the subspace generated by special plane posets.
-If we take $W$ the subspace of $V$ generated by $\WNP$ and $W'$ the subspace generated by $\SWNP$, we obtain the following results:
+We shall apply these propositions with $H=\h_{\PP}$, $H'=\h_{\SPP}$, $V$ being the subspace generated by plane posets and $V'$ being the subspace generated by special plane posets, $W$ the subspace generated by plane trees and $W'$ the subspace generated by special plane trees.
+We obtain the following results: